How to Build an MTGO Collection for FREE: A New Players Guide (Part 2)

 3rd / 4th - 2 bot credits 5th-8th - You pick a card from the allotted prize pool.
 So as you can see, this event offers a pretty good prize payout.
 It does cut to a top 8, so be aware of the extra rounds you may have to play, it's worth it!

-The Magic Online Society Pauper FNM is hosted on MTGMelee every Friday at 2PM EST. This event is designed to be exactly what it says it is, a free to play FNM event.
-This event is just 4 rounds with no cut to top 8.
-Prizes are awarded to the top 4 of each event and are as follows 1st - 20 player reward packs
+The Magic Online Society Pauper Monthly Series is hosted on Gatherling.com starting at the 1st of each month.
+It is a league, so you will have 3 weeks to play 5 matches against registered opponents, and the last week is reserved for a top 4 cut.
+This event is designed to be exactly what it says it is, a free to play Pauper League event.
+Prizes are awarded to the top 4 of each event and are as follows: 1st - 1 Treasure Chest Booster

 This is the first time you will be introduced to sealed packs as prizes.
-The player reward packs can either be opened or sold to a bot.
-Selling to a bot will get you roughly .10 bot credits per pack sold.
-So if you come in first place, you are looking at 2 tix worth of value.
+The Treasure Chest Boosters and Player Reward Packs can either be opened or sold to a bot.
+Selling to a bot will get you roughly 2.5 tickets for a Treasure Chest Booster and .02 bot credits per pack sold.
+So if you come in 1st - 4th place, you are looking at 2.5 tix worth of value.
 You can also roll the dice and open the packs, hoping to hit some of the high value cards inside.
 For the purposes of this guide, we are going with a straight EV.
-So in reality, take the number of packs and assume you will get .10 for each pack.
+So in reality, take the number of packs and assume you will get bot sale value for each chest and pack.

-This will conclude part 2 of this series, stay tuned for part 3 of the series, where we will discuss how you move forward onto more constructed formats, Modern and Legacy!
+This will conclude part 2 of this series, stay tuned for part 3 of the series, where we will discuss how you move forward onto more constructed formats, such as Premodern, Horizons, Classic & Heritage!